SulRash/minLLMTrain/readme.md

 ## Megatron-LM

 There's been some issues fully integrating Megatron-LM.
-Accelerate relies on (Huggingface's Megatron-LM repository)[https://github.com/huggingface/Megatron-LM].
+Accelerate relies on [Huggingface's Megatron-LM repository](https://github.com/huggingface/Megatron-LM).
 The repository has long been abandoned, I am currently in the process of developing an updated fork that is compatible with Accelerate.
 In theory though, the training code here is designed to work with Megatron-LM.

 ## Fully Sharded Data Parallel